• Skip to primary navigation

 Once your wax has melted, preheat your oven to 300° F. Line baking sheets with parchment paper or aluminum foil.
 Lay a piece of fabric on the baking sheet and brush with the wax mixture.
 Don't worry if it hardens, it will melt in the oven.

 Place in the oven for 3-4 minutes, then flip the fabric and brush additional wax on areas that aren't saturated.
-Put back in the oven another 3 minutes.
+Put back in the oven for another 3 minutes.
 Carefully pick up the fabric from its corners using tongs and allow any excess wax to drip off.
 You can use your fingers if you're feeling brave.
 Clip the wraps on a string tied between two cupboards to dry completely, about 5-7 minutes.
-Wash the food wraps with cold water and dry before storing until ready to use.
+Wash the food wraps with cold water and dry them before storing them until ready to use.

 Care Instructions for Reusable Beeswax Wraps